Serekay/jellyarc-jellyserr-androidtv/README.md

 ## Features

 ### In-app update (GitHub releases)
-- The app can update itself by downloading the APK from the project's GitHub releases: https://github.com/Serekay/jellyfin-jellyserr-tv/releases
-- Requirement: grant the app the "Install unknown apps" permission once (Settings → Apps → [This app] → Install unknown apps → Allow).
-This one-time permission allows the app to install its downloaded updates.
+- Why: the app downloads APKs for in‑app updates and must be allowed to install them.
+On Android TV the system will prompt for this permission when the app first attempts an installation — you generally cannot enable it in advance from app settings.
+- Permission flow: When the app attempts to install an update, Android may open the "Install unknown apps" settings screen.
+Enable the "Allow from this source" toggle for the app shown (e.g., the browser or file manager used to download the APK — or the app listed as JellyArc), then return to Jellyfin Jellyseerr TV and retry the update.
+This permission is granted per app and typically only needs to be enabled once.
 - Behavior:
    - On startup the app checks for a newer release and shows an update prompt if one is available.
-   - You can also manually trigger a check: Settings → Check for updates.
+   - You can also trigger a manual check: Settings → Check for updates.
-- When an update is available the app will prompt to install the downloaded APK; confirm the installation.
-If you see "App not installed", verify the "Install unknown apps" permission and available storage, then retry.
-- Updates are delivered via the APK included in the GitHub release (usually named `app-release.apk`).
-- Note: granting the permission only enables the in-app installer; it does not change other app behavior.
-- Security tip: only install updates from the official releases page linked above.
+- Installing an update: when prompted, confirm the installation of the downloaded APK.
+- Troubleshooting: if you see "App not installed", ensure you accepted the install prompt when it appeared and check available storage; free space if needed and try again.
+If problems persist, install the APK manually from the releases page.

 ## Install the Android TV APK (Sideload)